Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

 Man #2: The greatest need in my life is sleep.

-Woman: I would say one of my core needs um… in addition to coffee, is just medication.
-I mean, having an auto-immune disease I would literally be dead if this technology didn’t exist.
+Woman #2: I would say one of my core needs, um, in addition to coffee, is just medication.
+I mean, having an autoimmune disease, I would literally be dead if this technology didn’t exist.

-Jim Daly: John, I suppose if we asked our listeners to make a list of their needs the options would be endless because, boy, my need for a doughnut is sky-high!
+Jim Daly: John, I suppose if we asked our listeners to make a list of their needs, the options would be endless because, boy, my need for a donut is sky-high. (laughs)

-Jim: Who doesn’t want those things?
+Jim: You know, uh, we’re generally needy people.
+That’s the way we come into this world.
+It’s the way we go out.
+And there are things we’d like to have or would, uh, like to change in our lives, throughout our lives.
+I mean, how many times, uh, if I can just lose a few more pounds, right?
+On the other hand, uh, I’m sure we’d find a lot of similarities on these lists, a lot of commonality, things like happiness, success, um, maybe most importantly, being loved.
+Um, who doesn’t want those things?
 We all do at our core.
-And these needs are common to the human experience.
-And as we’re going to learn today from our great guest, uh, being needy is part of God’s design.
+And these needs are common, uh, to the human experience.
+And as we’re gonna learn today, from our great guest, uh, being needy is part of God’s design.
 He wants us and has built us for relationship where we can do something to meet one another’s needs in that way.
 And sometimes we forget that in a very solitary culture like ours has become.
-Um, I’m excited to talk about this.
-So, man, pull up a chair, get a tea or coffee or-
+Um, I’m excited to talk about this, so man, pull up a chair.
+Get a tea or coffee or-

 Jim: Kathy, welcome back to Focus.

 Dr. Kathy Koch: Thank you so much, Jim.
 It’s a delight to be here.